dawnlk/pswebsite/readme.md

 # Constructing the Portrait-Sitting Database Website

 The Portrait-Sitting Database website (www.portrait-sitting.co.uk) is one product of a 3-month placement with the Knowledge Media Institute.
 The aim of the placement project was to develop a method of publishing structured data (specifically, RDF linked data) in a user-friendly website format.
-I used my own research data, on the subject of portraiture and the portrait-sitting, as a case study for this work.
+I used my own research data, on the subject of portraiture and the portrait sitting, as a case study for this work.

 I constructed the Portrait-Sitting Database website in five stages: